Are you looking for the best places to camp in the Midwest? Here are some of my personal favorites, as well as recommendations from fellow campers.

 The campground is family- and pet-friendly and fellow campers are some of the nicest people you’ll meet.
 There are lots of activities to get involved in if you’re more of an active camper.
 I tend to fall someplace in the middle.

 One can’t help but explore inside the picturesque Indiana Dunes with all the different species of flowers, birds, and wildlife.
 The nature center located in the back of the campground affords a great opportunity to learn more on the history of the Indiana Dunes National Park and identify some of the species you’ll encounter.

 Scattered throughout the campground are multiple trails leading to tall sand dunes with incredible views.
-A short walk from your campsite will put you right on the sandy shores of Lake Michigan where you can swim, engage in a little volleyball, or take in the Chicago Skyline.
+A short walk from your campsite will put you right on the sandy beaches on the southern shores of Lake Michigan where you can swim, engage in a little volleyball, or take in the Chicago Skyline.

 There’s also fishing, boating, canoeing, and biking trails in the area.
-The Indiana Dunes National Park is a great getaway and is easily accessible from the Indiana Toll Road or Interstate 94.
+The Indiana Dunes National Park and Indiana Dunes State Park are a great getaway and are easily accessible from the Indiana Toll Road or Interstate 94.

 Lewis & Clark State Park

 With just 250 acres, the Lewis and Clark State Park in Iowa may not be big, but it packs a ton of history.
 The state park is one of many named for the intrepid explorers.
 Iowa’s edition sits on Blue Lake, an oxbow remnant of the Missouri River’s previous meanderings.
 Meriweather and William, et al, camped in the area on August 9 and 10, 1804.

 The campground is good for families and groups as there’s no division between sites.
 All sites have electric hookups, and some have full hook-ups for RVs.